enkodellc/blazorboilerplate/README.md

  - Drag and Drop Examples - <a href="https://chrissainty.com/investigating-drag-and-drop-with-blazor/" target="_blank">Chris Sainty Blazor Blog</a>

 ## Road map
-- Switch from Entity Framework Core to Dapper.
-So far EF is not my cup of Tea.
-I think dapper will be stronger and faster
 - User profile & settings management
 - User, claims, role, permission and organization unit management
 - Azure Hosting Guide
-- Docker Container
+- Docker Container support
 - Create a Nuget Package Template
+- Switch from Entity Framework Core to Dapper.
+So far EF is not my cup of Tea.
+I think dapper will be stronger and faster just my opinion.
+I like SQL code, less automagic code with more control.
+Just my style.

 ## License
 This project is licensed under the terms of the [MIT license](LICENSE).